MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 • Avoid blood-thinning medications to lessen excessive bleeding, bruising, and swelling.

-• Take all prescribed medications and lotions to ease your discomfort and minimise scarring where possible.
+• Take all prescribed medications and lotions to ease discomfort and minimise scarring.

-• Avoid wearing tight-fitting clothing and wear loose clothing to avoid lifting your arms above your head.
+• Avoid wearing tight clothes; opt for loose clothing to avoid lifting arms above the head.

 • Get plenty of rest – sleep is your body’s natural way of recovering.

-• Do not take off your bandages or dressing as this can increase the risk of infection.
+• Do not remove your bandages or dressing, as this can increase the risk of infection.
 Wait until you see Dr Broadhurst, who will assess the area and remove the bandages.

 Procedure risks & complications

-Patients should be aware that any medical or cosmetic procedure they choose to undergo has potential risks and complications associated with that surgery.
+Patients should be aware that any medical or cosmetic procedure they choose to undergo has potential risks and complications.
 Breast augmentation surgery is no different, and Dr Broadhurst will detail all the associated risks and complications, which include:

 • Capsular contracture